joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6398142/2025/07/11/buffalo-bills-training-camp-2025-preview-linebackers/

 **Padres takeaways: An untenable catching situation, Ethan Salas update, trade factors**\
-`Kyle Higashiokaâs return to Petco Park last weekend highlighted an undeniable reality for the Padres.`\
+`Kyle Higashioka’s return to Petco Park last weekend highlighted an undeniable reality for the Padres.`\
 https://nytimes.com/athletic/6487542/2025/07/11/padres-takeaways-catchers-ethan-salas-update/

 **Canucks offseason moves: Where are they better?
 Where are they worse?**\